kondekarshubham123/win10_activator/README.md

 # Steps to run file
 -----------------------------------------------------------------------------------------------------------------------------------
-Download or clone given .bat code
+-Download or clone given .bat code
-Run code as adminastrator Over Your microsoft wndows aactivated sucessfully.
+-Run code as adminastrator Over Your microsoft wndows aactivated sucessfully.